Galva man to face felony drug charges for meth possession

 Darin E. Orr, 27, was charged Aug.
 2 with Class 3 felony possession of methamphetamine, two counts Class 4 felony aggravated fleeing and Class 4 felony resisting a peace officer.
 He also faces a misdemeanor charge of reckless driving.

 During Monday's preliminary hearing, Kewanee Police Officer Eric Peed testified he saw a Ford Ltd. speeding in Kewanee about 8 p.m.
-August 1.
-He pursued the car and saw it exude one large puff of white smoke, and then slowly come to a stop about a mile into Stark County.
+Aug.
+1. He pursued the car and saw it exude one large puff of white smoke and then slowly come to a stop about a mile into Stark County.
 Orr was identified as the sole occupant.

 Searching the vehicle, Peed found a film canister holding a clear plastic bag containing suspected methamphetamine.
-He said Officer Daniels conducted a field test that was positive for the presumptive presence of meth.
+He said Officer Kellen Daniels conducted a field test that was positive for the presumptive presence of meth.
 Other officers who participated in the pursuit included Lt.
-William Rivord and Shaun Gruszeczka of the Kewanee police department, Henry County Sheriff's Deputy Joe Femali and a Stark County deputy.
+William Rivord and Shaun Gruszeczka of the Kewanee Police Department, Henry County Sheriff's Deputy Joe Femali and a Stark County deputy.